SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

 [2.8.5-rc1](https://www.dropbox.com/s/ln1pk0vej5xxjx8/Simulator%20Controller%202.8.5-rc1.zip?dl=1) (First release candidate for the upcoming Release 2.8.5.
-New features: No tyre change option for Jona pitstop handling, Intelligent late damage reporting & handling for Jona, Pitstop handling for R3E, More Refactoring of Simulator Plugins, Pitstop modes for RF2 and R3E, Initial support for iRacing.
-Feature complete, with updated documentation and automated update procedure.)
+New features: No tyre change option for Jona pitstop handling incl. automatic *Splash n Dash* recommendation very late in the race, Intelligent damage reporting & handling by Jona during the last laps of a race, Pitstop handling for R3E by Jona, Pitstop modes for RF2 and R3E, More Refactoring of Simulator Plugins, Initial support for iRacing.
+Feature complete, with updated documentation and automated update procedure, ready to release...)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes) and - even more important - the [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-285) of this version and all the versions you might have skipped, before installing and using this version.